Crohn's disease: Surgery

 Crohn's cannot be cured by surgery, as the disease eventually recurs, though it is used in the case of partial or full blockage of the intestine.
 Surgery may also be required for complications such as obstructions, fistulas, or abscesses, or if the disease does not respond to drugs.
 After the first surgery, Crohn's usually comes back at the site where the diseased intestine was removed and the healthy ends were rejoined; it can also come back in other locations.
 After a resection, scar tissue builds up, which can cause strictures, which form when the intestines become too small to allow excrement to pass through easily, which can lead to a blockage.
 After the first resection, another resection may be necessary within five years.
-For patients with an obstruction due to a stricture, two options for treatment are strictureplasty and resection of that portion of bowel.
+For people with an obstruction due to a stricture, two options for treatment are strictureplasty and resection of that portion of the bowel.
 There is no statistical significance between strictureplasty alone versus strictureplasty and resection in cases of duodenal involvement.
 In these cases, re-operation rates were 31% and 27%, respectively, indicating that strictureplasty is a safe and effective treatment for selected people with duodenal involvement.

 Postsurgical recurrence of Crohn's disease is relatively common.
 Crohn's lesions are nearly always found at the site of the resected bowel.
 The join (or anastomosis) after surgery may be inspected, usually during a colonoscopy, and disease activity graded.
-The "Rutgeert's score" is an endoscopic scoring system for postoperative disease recurrence in Crohn's disease.
-Mild postsurgical recurrences of Crohn's disease are graded i1 and i2, moderate to severe recurrences are graded i3 and i4.
+The "Rutgeerts score" is an endoscopic scoring system for postoperative disease recurrence in Crohn's disease.
+Postsurgical remission per the Rutgeerts score is graded as i0; while mild postsurgical recurrences are graded i1 and i2, and moderate to severe recurrences are graded i3 and i4.
 Fewer lesions result in a lower grade.
 Based on the score, treatment plans can be designed to give the patient the best chance of managing the recurrence of the disease.

 Short bowel syndrome (SBS, also short gut syndrome or simply short gut) is caused by the surgical removal of part of the small intestine.
-It usually develops in those patients who have had half or more of their small intestines removed.
+It usually develops in those people who have had half or more of their small intestines removed.
 Diarrhea is the main symptom, but others may include weight loss, cramping, bloating, and heartburn.
 Short bowel syndrome is treated with changes in diet, intravenous feeding, vitamin and mineral supplements, and treatment with medications.
 In some cases of SBS, intestinal transplant surgery may be considered; though the number of transplant centres offering this procedure is quite small and it comes with a high risk due to the chance of infection and rejection of the transplanted intestine.

 Bile acid diarrhea is another complication following surgery for Crohn's disease in which the terminal ileum has been removed.
 This leads to the development of excessive watery diarrhea.
 It is usually thought to be due to an inability of the ileum to reabsorb bile acids after resection of the terminal ileum and was the first type of bile acid malabsorption recognized.